testofthings/toolsaf/documentation/CreatingSecurityStatements.md

 ```
 This statement is available in the Toolsaf sample file as `samples/device-backend/statement.py`.
 You can use the above statement as a starting point for your own security statement.
-For a recap on how to start writing your own security statements, check out
+For a recap on how to start working with Toolsaf, check out
 [Getting Started with Toolsaf](../README.md#getting-started-with-toolsaf).

 Once you have the security statement copied or pasted into your own directory, you can